Palestinians: Israeli army kills teen girl in West Bank raid

-RAMALLAH, West Bank (AP) — A Palestinian hospital announced Israeli forces killed a teenage girl during an army operation in the occupied West Bank early Monday.
+RAMALLAH, West Bank (AP) — A Palestinian hospital said Israeli forces killed a teenage girl during an army operation in the occupied West Bank early on Monday.

 About 150 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making it the deadliest year since 2006.